<

 Never cotton — merino wool or synthetic only

-Hiking socks
+Hiking Socks

-Sock thickness, cushioning height, and fibre type all affect blister formation and foot comfort over long hikes.
+Sock thickness, cushioning height, and fiber type all affect blister formation and foot comfort over long hikes.
 The right sock for your foot in your specific boot is something only you can determine — and it requires your own socks.
-Wool hiking socks ($15–$25/pair) are the most critical piece of blister prevention gear on any summit and cost far less than a rental would.
+Wool hiking socks ($15-$25/pair) are the most critical piece of blister prevention gear on any summit and cost far less than a rental would.

 Darn Tough or Smartwool — buy two pairs, alternate